ChuningWang/roms-iceplume/README.md

 ![schem](readme_figs/schematics.png)

 ## Theory
+The buoyant plume theory (BPT) is a set of equations that describes the development of buoyant plume rising near an ocean/glacier boundary.
+It is first described using a one-dimensional model by [Jenkins (1991, 2011)](#key-references), which assumes the plume initiates from a line source and only grows in direction normal to line source.
+Later this model is modified by [Cowton et al. (2015)](#key-references), which assumes the plume initiates from a point source instead of a line source, and grows uniformly in horizontal direction.
+In reality it is likely that the development of buoyant plume falls in between the two cases [(Jackson et al., 2017)](#key-references).
+In this section we attempt to use a ‘generalized’ buoyant plume model to describe both cases.
+This generalized model gives more flexibility in modeling different geometries of buoyant plume, and is also convenient for numerical applications.

+To summarize, the development of buoyant plume is controlled by the following budget equations:

+![eq1][1]

 There is no way to explain the BPT in a few words in a Markdown file.
 A separate document is being constructed to fully explain the model.

 ## Example Case